 In limited circumstances, the Dean of the Faculty will approve reimbursement of expenses incurred while a faculty member is on leave of absence.
 These expenses will not be reimbursed from “general fund” sources or from Dean of Faculty sources.
-To qualify as reimbursable, faculty members must utilize either their individual funds where approval has been granted for expenditure reimbursement while on leave or they must be on public service leave with the Woodrow Wilson School or other academic unit agreeing to pay for these expenses.
+To qualify as reimbursable, faculty members must utilize either their individual funds where approval has been granted for expenditure reimbursement while on leave or they must be on public service leave with the Princeton School of Public and International Affairs or other academic unit agreeing to pay for these expenses.

 To qualify for reimbursement of rental expenses while on leave of absence, faculty members must meet the following criteria:

 - There has to be a strong research-specific purpose for the locale where the faculty member is renting while on leave.
 In other words, reimbursing a rental in Cambridge because the faculty member is working on research with specialized equipment and with colleagues who work at MIT might be acceptable.
 Renting a house on the beach because "I write better on the beach" would not be appropriate.

 - The faculty member may not be reimbursed for his or her primary residence--this is a personal expense intended to be covered by salary.
 Therefore, the faculty member must be maintaining a primary residence in the Princeton vicinity while incurring rental expenses on leave.
 He or she cannot be renting or subletting the primary residence since then his or her primary residence would be the rental property during that period.

 - The rental expenses must be financially justifiable; in other words, these expenses must be reasonable and appropriate for the duration of the leave.